SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The country's oldest Japanese community deserves a thorough walk-through to better understand its historical significance and how it came to be.

 SF Japantown has done an excellent job of outlining a self-guided walking tour that starts at the Japan Center Malls and leads to you the next historical marker, which will lead you to the next and so on.
+(There are 16 in total.)
 At each location, you'll find out what happened there and when.

-As you explore the district, you'll pass by many Japanese shops and restaurants, the kabuki theater, and other features like the five-story Peace Pagoda.
+As you explore the district, you'll pass by many Japanese shops and restaurants, the Kabuki Theater, and other highlights like the five-story Peace Pagoda.
 Depending on when you go, there may also be a cultural event happening.

 >> Discover more about this and other self-guided walks